AJ Lee: Various relationships and Raw General Manager (2011–2013)

-Divas Champion and retirement (2013–2015)
+Divas Champion and initial retirement (2013–2015)

 AJ won a battle royal on April 22, 2013, to become the number one contender to Kaitlyn's WWE Divas Championship.
 Kaitlyn soon began a storyline where she received gifts from a secret admirer.
 On June 10, after setting up Langston to pose as the admirer, AJ revealed it to be a mind game, berated Kaitlyn and left her in tears.
 Six days later at Payback, AJ defeated Kaitlyn to capture her first Divas Championship.
 While she continued to mock Kaitlyn, they participated in the first ever in-ring contract signing for a Divas Championship bout.
 At Money in the Bank on July 14, AJ won their rematch but later in the show caused Ziggler to lose his own rematch for the World Heavyweight Championship.
-She hit his opponent, Alberto Del Rio, with her title belt to protect him from further head injury, prompting a disqualification.
+AJ hit his opponent, Alberto Del Rio, with her title belt to protect him from further head injury, prompting a disqualification.
 Angered by her unwanted action, Ziggler ended their relationship.
-She exacted revenge by costing him another match, then attacked him with Langston.
+AJ exacted revenge by costing him another match, then attacked him with Langston.
 On August 2, Langston was banned from attending her matches.
 However, AJ again retained the title from Kaitlyn, who was betrayed by Layla.
 Kaitlyn and Ziggler ultimately joined to defeat AJ and Langston in a mixed tag team match at SummerSlam on August 18.

 On August 26, AJ interrupted the cast of Total Divas during a post-match segment and insulted them.
 She later vowed to defeat every member of the cast, and enlisted Tamina Snuka as her bodyguard.
 Throughout the remainder of the year, AJ successfully defended the championship against the trio of Brie Bella, Naomi, and Natalya at Night of Champions, Brie Bella at both Battleground and Hell in a Cell, and Natalya at TLC.
 She also captained a team at Survivor Series in a traditional seven-on-seven elimination tag team match against the entire cast, which her team lost.

 In January 2014, AJ became the longest-reigning Divas Champion at the time.
 After fending off title contenders Cameron and Natalya, AJ renewed her on-screen rivalry with SmackDown General Manager Vickie Guerrero, who forced her to defend the Divas Championship in a 14-woman match at WrestleMania XXX.
 AJ won the match on April 6, marking the first time the championship had been contested for at WWE's flagship event.
 The next night on Raw, AJ challenged the debuting Paige to an impromptu title match and was defeated, ending her then-record reign at 295 days.
 Mendez was subsequently granted time off.